Fiscal Year 2023 (FY23) State Budget

-NJCEDV and domestic violence providers in each of the 21 counties are partially funded through allocations made in the annual state budget to the Department of Children and Families’ Division on Women (DOW).
+NJCEDV and its membership of 34 domestic violence providers and culturally specific organizations are partially funded through allocations made in the annual state budget through the Department of Children and Families’ Division on Women (DOW) to help ensure the availability of services in all 21 counties.

 - The pandemic has had a dire impact on survivors of domestic violence.